Skip Navigation

 The Speech Team competes in area speech contests as members of The Greater St. Louis Speech League and the Illinois High School Association Individual Events Program.
 Any Althoff Catholic student may audition to participate.
 The purpose of the Greater St. Louis Speech Association (GSL) and the IHSA Speech Individual Events and PIR competition is to enable high school students to enjoy social, cultural, and intellectual development through competitive speech.
 The associations offer students from participating high schools the chance to compete in a variety of speech and debate events.
 These include Extemporaneous Speaking, Original Oratory, Radio Speaking, Duo Interpretation, Humorous Interpretation, Dramatic Interpretation, Prose Reading, Poetry Reading, Storytelling, Student Congress, Policy Debate, Lincoln-Douglas Debate, and Public Forum Debate.

+This is a class that students can take during the school day.
 The yearbook is an integral piece of any high school, providing a lifetime of memories as students graduate and become alumni.
 The Yearbook Staff is responsible for the publication of a quality book that will definitely be utilized for years to come before any class reunion!
 The staff is organized into four functional groups: business, photography, layout and technology.
 All positions require attention to detail and the ability to meet established deadlines.

 Follow Us On Instagram